 I am always trying to be a more proficient motorcycle rider!
 Gardening with Linda.
 This July I am also speaking at the Wild Goose festival in North Carolina on the topic of white activism, and anti-racism: “Setting a Bigger Table : Fighting for Justice without Pushing People Around.”

 If you could have dinner with any person, dead or alive, who would they be?

 If you weren’t in your current profession, you’d be…?

 I would love to own a tavern/BBQ joint that played blues and Americana music.
 I would also love to be a prison chaplain.

 Who is your literary or living hero?

-Arnold Spirit, in The Absolutely True Biography of a Part-time Indian.
+Arnold Spirit, in The Absolutely True Diary of a Part-Time Indian.
 Also, my sons: My oldest is an elementary school teacher.
-His way of connecting and teaching kids, being attentive to social/emotional learning, and actively working to address the opportunity gap is inspiring.
+His way of teaching and connecting with kids, being attentive to social/emotional learning, and actively working to address the opportunity gap is inspiring.
 My youngest is an artist and musician.
-His art is filled with complexity and his music is loud and truth-filled.
+His art is filled with complexity, and his music is loud and truth-filled.